 Interviewing can be very stressful.
 In conducting thousands of interviews and post-interview debriefs with hiring managers, we have come up with several tips for interviewees to make sure they are fully prepared for interviews.
 There is no silver bullet, but the doing the following will greatly increase you chance of success.

-- First impressions matter.
+- Make a good first impression.
+Ask your recruiter what to wear.
 If you are unsure of what to wear, dress in layers.
-You can remove a suit jacket if you find that you are overdressed.
+You can always remove a suit jacket if you find that you are overdressed.
 Bring extra resumes and take notes.

 - Do your homework.
 Be prepared to:

-- Closing the interview and expressing interest is important in bringing your interview full circle.
-Let the interviewer know you are very interested in the position.
-Keep all remaining questions positive.
-This isn’t the time to ask about benefits, vacation or salary.
-There are three questions that you must ask:
+- Closing the interview and professionally expressing interest is important in bringing your interview full circle.
+Let the interviewer know you are very interested in the position and let them know why you are interested in the role.
+Keep all remaining questions positive and ask:

 - Is there anything in my background or in my experiences that would keep us from moving forward?

 - Follow up with an email immediately.
-Ask for business cards or get email addresses.
-Today, we don’t need to wait for snail mail.
-Companies expect a thank you email no more than 24-hours after an interview.
+If working with a recruiter, ask them if they thank you should go directly to the hiring manager or if the proper protocol is to send it through the recruiter.
+Companies expect a thank-you within 24 hours.
 Thank the hiring manager or interviewer for their time and reiterate why you are a good fit for the role.

-If you do these things, you should be prepared for your next interview.
+If you do these things, you will be well prepared for your next interview.
 Now relax and don’t be afraid to let your personality shine through.
 Good luck!